ABB Logo

 Salary Ranges

-Salaries at ABB are competitive for the industrial and engineering markets.
-Entry-level engineers and technicians receive fair starting pay, while senior specialists and managers are compensated in line with industry standards.
-Pay is usually benchmarked regionally, so exact figures depend on location and role.
-Compensation is stable, and salary reviews are typically annual.
+Salaries are competitive within the industrial and engineering market.
+Entry-level engineers and technicians get fair starting pay; senior specialists and managers are compensated in line with industry norms.
+Pay is benchmarked regionally, so exact figures depend on location and role.
+Reviews are typically annual and compensation is stable.

 Bonuses & Incentives

-Bonuses and incentives are part of the total compensation package, especially for managers and sales roles.
-Bonus structures are tied to performance metrics and business results.
-Incentives are not always huge, but they are consistent and fairly transparent.
-Some teams also offer recognition programs and non-monetary rewards.
+Bonuses are part of the package, particularly for managers and sales roles.
+They're tied to performance metrics and business results — not always large, but consistent and reasonably transparent.
+Some teams also run recognition programs and non-monetary rewards.

 Health and Insurance Benefits